kwertyops/byte-of-python/src/user_input_and_output.md

 World
 ```

 The backslash symbol `\`  in `\n` is called an *escape character*.
-It tells python that the letter following the backslash should be interpreted together with the `\` as a pair with special meaning.
+It tells Python that the letter following the backslash should be interpreted together with the `\` as a pair with special meaning.
 Other examples include
 - `\t` for tab,
 - `\"` and `\'` to put a double quote or single quote into a string literal, and
 - `\\` to insert a backslash.